nikhresna/_Aurror/README.md

 ## aurrorItCompl()
-WhileaurrorIt() generates from light to dark, aurrorItCompl generates complimentary color for color-stop from given color.
+While aurrorIt() generates from light to dark, aurrorItCompl generates complimentary color for color-stop from given color.

 Syntax is as follows: